Install a hot-swap power supply

 Never remove the cover on a power supply or any part that has this label attached.
 Hazardous voltage, current, and energy levels are present inside any component that has this label attached.
 There are no serviceable parts inside these components.
 If you suspect a problem with one of these parts, contact a service technician.

-Ensure that the devices that you are installing are supported.
-For a list of supported optional devices for the server, go to: Lenovo ServerProven website
+- Make sure that the devices that you are installing are supported.
+For a list of supported optional devices for the enclosure, see Lenovo ServerProven website.

-- If there is a power supply bay filler installed, remove it.ImportantDuring normal operation, each power supply bay must contain either a power supply or power supply filler for proper cooling.Figure 2.
-Removing a hot-swap power supply filler
+- Slide the hot-swap power supply into the bay until the release latch clicks into place.ImportantDuring normal operation, each power-supply bay must contain either a power supply or power-supply filler panel for proper cooling.Figure 1.
+Hot-swap power supply installation